-MSU IT Services manages about 40 computer labs across campus with about 1,900 computers for use by anyone with an MSU NetID.
+MSU IT Services manages about 60 computer labs across campus with about 1,900 computers for use by anyone with an MSU NetID.

 Students, faculty, and staff can use computer labs during available open hours.

 Schedule a lab

-Department, units, and campus groups can also schedule computer lab or technology classroom space for events.
+Instructors, departments, and campus groups can schedule a computer lab or classroom to teach classes or for events.

 What's in a lab

-Computer labs include Windows and Macintosh systems, laser printers, a wide variety of current software, and high-speed connections to the Internet.
+Computer labs include Windows and Macintosh systems, laser printers, a variety of current software, and high-speed connections to the Internet.

-Additional resources in select computer labs include flatbed scanners; audio, video, and image editing; and web and print publishing.
-Some computer labs are also designed for increase student group collaboration.
+Additional resources in select computer labs include flatbed scanners; audio, video, and image editing software; and web and print publishing.
+Some computer labs are also designed for group collaboration.

 The first time you log in to any Windows-based computer in a campus computer lab, a custom profile is built unique to you.
 It takes about 2 minutes to build the profile and load personalized software settings.

-There are over 200 applications installed on each computer, and some of those software packages are quite large, further increasing the time it takes to build your profile.
+There are more than 200 applications installed on each computer, and some of those software packages are larger than others, further increasing the time it takes to build your profile.

-There are over 40,000 active users in our computer labs each semester, so storing custom profiles for each person isn’t realistic.
+There are more than 40,000 active users in our computer labs each semester, so storing custom profiles for each person isn’t a realistic option.

-To keep your data secure and protect the computers against viruses, IT Services wipes all user and profile data off of the computer each time it reboots.
-Unlike your personal computer, your profile is cleared each time you log out in a computer lab.
+To keep your data secure and protect the computers against viruses, IT Services wipes all user and profile data off a computer each time it reboots.
+Unlike with your personal computer, your profile is cleared each time you log out in a computer lab.